Dan Borgmeyer

 Daniel Borgmeyer is an American businessman and current mayor of St. Charles, Missouri.
-Borgmeyer is a fourth generation, lifelong resident of Saint Charles.
 He is a Vietnam combat veteran who started his own marketing firm known as Borgmeyer Marketing Group in Saint Charles in 1973 with two employees.
 Borgmeyer was president of the Saint Charles Chamber of Commerce, County Council of Chambers and Saint Charles Cable TV and Tourism Commissions.
 He was a board member of the Saint Charles County Road Board and East-West Gateway Coordinating Council.
 He was also on the advisory boards of both Centerre and Frontenac Banks.